Arvind-Kumar-Mahato/Allconnect-task1/README.md

 1.Navigate to the project directory: `cd userlogin`.

-2.Run the project: `npm start`
+2.Run the project: `npm start`.

-2.Open a web browser and navigate to `http://localhost:3000`
+2.Open a web browser and navigate to `http://localhost:3000`.